Giovanni Lapenta (KU Leuven, Belgium)

 WP5: AIDApy Virtual Instruments

 Francesco Valentini (University of Calabria, Italy)

-- Develop interpolation softwares to design virtual spacecraft trajectories within multi-dimensional simulation box; for the output of global simulations, real spacecraft trajectories will be implemented.
+- Developed interpolation softwares to design virtual spacecraft trajectories within multi-dimensional simulation box; for the output of global simulations, real spacecraft trajectories will be implemented.

-- Develop softwares to feed with 3D particle Velocity Distributions (VDs) from numerical simulations, in order to simulate the response of a real particle instrument (virtual top-hat).
+- Developed softwares to feed with 3D particle Velocity Distributions (VDs) from numerical simulations, in order to simulate the response of a real particle instrument (virtual top-hat).

-- Develop techniques to estimate the local enhancement of plasma collisionality along a virtual spacecraft time series, due to generation of non-thermal features in the particle VDs.
+- Developed techniques to estimate the local enhancement of plasma collisionality along a virtual spacecraft time series, due to generation of non-thermal features in the particle VDs.

 WP6: AIDApy Data Assimilation